PhilipCRivera/HTML-and-CSS-Projects/README.md

 # Pokemon Project
 This page contains pictures with some grayscale, contains a video that automatically starts when the webpage begins and has responsive over effects on text!

+# Basic HTML and CSS Folder
+This folder contains examples of html websites styled with css